 List of Research Designs Used In Academic Research

 Design of Action Research

 The principles of action research design follow a distinct cycle in which an exploratory position is initially taken, followed by the development of knowledge of a problem and the formulation of plans for some type of strategy.
-Then the intervention the “activity” in action research occurs, during which significant observations are gathered in a variety of ways.
+Then the intervention of the “activity” in action research occurs, during which significant observations are gathered in a variety of ways.
 The new interventional tactics are implemented, and this cyclical process is repeated until enough comprehension of or a viable implementation solution for the problem is obtained.
 The procedure is iterative or cyclical in character and is designed to promote a deeper understanding of a specific situation by beginning with the conceptualization and particularization of the problem and progressing through many treatments and evaluations.